Hosted roundtables programme

 What does a well-managed highway mean?
 And what does it look like for the users?

-TRL’s roundtable will bring together experts from diverse sectors, representing a variety of needs and perspectives.
-This session will explore what well-managed highways truly mean, fostering collaboration to share innovations, redefine standards, and create more efficient, sustainable, and resilient road networks for the future.
-Apply Here
+TRL’s roundtable brought together experts from diverse sectors, representing a variety of needs and perspectives.
+This session explored what well-managed highways truly mean, fostering collaboration to share innovations, redefine standards, and create more efficient, sustainable, and resilient road networks for the future.

 15.45-17.00 sessions